Biblical words matter.

 My Latest Commentary

-Part 3 - Wives, Submit to Your Husbands
+Negotiating a Christian Marriage - Part 3: Wives, Submit to Your Husbands

 Christians have little trouble accepting the broad teaching of the biblical narrative, but when it comes to applying it specifically, we often experience tension in the detail.
 Ephesians is a good example of this, where some apply the narrative about marriage legalistically, placing women in a subservient position below men.
 Others interpret the passage so liberally that the importance of submission is lost entirely.
 One difficulty with Paul’s letters is that we only have one side of a conversation.
 We don’t have the questions he was asked and very little context.
 I don’t agree with a literal application in this instance, and we need to be clear about what Paul meant in utilizing the word “head”.
 However, I do believe the narrative contains very real truths that have been misconstrued in the controversy.